 Fabric and fit

 Find a pair of shorts that fits you perfectly and you will never want to wear any others.
-Cycling shorts are cut to work best when you are on the bike and it's important to remember this when trying them on - they may feel a bit strange, but will be far more comfortable once you are riding.
+Cycling shorts are cut to work best when you are on the bike and it's important to remember this when trying them on - they may feel a little strange, but will be far more comfortable once you are riding.

-The shorts should be skin tight but not restrictive (although some are advertised as having compressive properties) so the fabric doesn't rub against your skin when pedalling.
+The shorts should be skin tight but not restrictive (although some are advertised as having compressive properties, so the fabric doesn't rub against your skin when pedalling.
 The seat pad should also be flush against the skin so whether you are in the saddle, or climbing or sprinting out of the saddle, there is limited movement.
 The addition of chamois cream can further reduce the risk of irritation.
-Whatever the bib strap style, they should be snug but not digging into the shoulders and wider straps tend to distribute pressure more evenly.
+Whatever the bib strap style, they should be snug but not digging into the shoulders, and wider straps tend to distribute pressure more evenly.

 Always check the size guide when buying shorts as sizing can be fairly inconsistent between brands and models.

 Most will agree that the seat pad, or chamois, is the most important part of the short to get right, however, the fit of the short will also affect how the pad feels.
 If you are new to padded shorts the seat pad is likely to feel a little strange at first, but once on the bike, you will definitely be glad it's there!
-The pad can range from a single layer of foam at the lower end to those with multiple-density layers and antibacterial, sweat-wicking and anti-chafing properties.
+The pad can range from a single layer of foam at the lower end to those with multiple-density layers, with antibacterial, sweat-wicking and anti-chafing properties.

 The purpose of the seat pad is to provide padding and comfort in contact points between the body and the saddle and more advanced shorts will have variable densities of padding to suit requirements.
 An antibacterial hygienic finish is common and channels or perforations will assist in wicking away sweat.
 A good quality pad will feel soft and have some flex to move with your body.
 Ideally, you want to be able to feel the pad as little as possible while riding.

 It's now possible to buy cycling shorts specifically for different types of riding; shorts may have a slimmer pad for shorter rides or races than for endurance rides.
 The seat pad in women's and men's shorts will differ to suit the different anatomy.
-A women's seat pad tends to be narrower and shorter than a men's but once again, what suits one person may not suit the next, regardless of gender.
+A women's seat pad tends to be narrower and shorter than a men's, but once again, what suits one person may not suit the next, regardless of gender.

 Deciding to go for bib shorts over waist shorts tends to be a choice most cyclists make, mainly for comfort reasons.
 Once that decision is made, there are a few options out there.

-Browse the Sigma Sports range and stay comfortable on the bike by investing in a pair of cycling shorts.
+Browse the Sigma Sports range and stay comfortable on the bike by investing in a pair of good cycling shorts.